Why didn’t the BBQ Boom during the pandemic build a healthier outdoor cooking industry? And how are companies going to cope with the looming BBQ Bust?

 This chart shows the total traffic of the top ten BBQ blogs from 2019 to today.
 I should point out that these are not the same sites over time but included sites in the top ten for each month graphed.
 Traffic for these sites surged during 2020 and 2021 but has largely returned to their pre-pandemic levels.

 It isn’t all bad news.
 Barbecue and grilling have remained popular topics for decades and will remain so for the foreseeable future.
 The biggest challenge for anyone seeking to make money in outdoor cooking is an excess of competition.
-More than 50 BBQ blogs had launched during the pandemic.
+More than 50 BBQ blogs were launched during the pandemic.
 Caterers and competition cooks introduced rubs and sauces.
 Restaurants started or expanded shipping services.

 Life after the BBQ Boom